MAJORITY raises $19 million for its mobile banking service for migrants – TechCrunch

 “You might not speak the language, or understand the cultural differences,” he said.
 To tackle this, MAJORITY has hired customer and sales relation representatives from various communities to work with customers to understand their needs.

 Houston and Stockholm-headquartered MAJORITY also runs a community on its app to help individuals who have moved to the U.S. find familiar people and a “home” environment, he said.
-“Customers there find how to get a VISA as well as things like information about places to do local shopping,” he said.
+“Customers there find how to get a visa as well as things like information about places to do local shopping,” he said.

-“As veterans within the migrant tech sector, the team behind MAJORITY has already established themselves as builders of disruptive solutions for the world’s immigrants,” said James Fitzgerald, Founding Partner at Valar Ventures.
+“As veterans within the migrant tech sector, the team behind MAJORITY has already established themselves as builders of disruptive solutions for the world’s immigrants,” said James Fitzgerald, founding partner at Valar Ventures.
 “By supporting them for continued growth, we are confident that they will bring better and well-needed banking services to immigrants in the U.S.”

 Starting today, the service is available in all 50 U.S. states and complies with local regulations, said Larsson, who previously served as the chief executive of Swedish technology firm Rebtel.
 Sutton Bank is MAJORITY’s banking partner.

-The startup plans to deploy the new funding to expand its product offerings and broaden its team of about 80 people currently.
+The startup plans to deploy the new funding to expand its product offerings and broaden its team of about 80 people.
 “Since we are a company of immigrants for immigrants, we also look forward to hiring diverse talent that exists within the different immigrant communities we serve.
 This is more important now than ever given that many have been hit hard by the pandemic,” he said.